This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Children diagnosed with cerebral palsy will have varying degrees of muscle control, balance, and mobility, depending upon how severe the disorder is.
 Physical therapy helps with these issues by assisting children with balance, posture, crawling, climbing, walking, and muscle strengthening exercises.

 In addition, physical therapy helps children with cerebral palsy to:

-- Overcome physical limitation obstacles
+- Overcome physical limitations and obstacles

 - Increase independence

-- Help expand range of motions
+- Help expand the range of motion

 - Build muscle tone

 - Decrease the chances of bone deformity